 Many people think of a telephone answering service as a company that takes messages.
-Yes, they do that, but they can do much more than just take information; they can give out information as well.
+Yes, we do that, but we can do much more than just take information; we can give out information as well and act as a help desk.
 This includes basic help desk services.

 The goal is for level one support staff to handle all common questions and the basic problems.
 This frees up more experienced staff (who also command commensurately higher compensation) to focus on more complex problems.
 No one wants a $90,000 a year engineer taking time to look up the nearest dealer for a caller who won’t do so online.
 That makes no sense.

 A reasonably trained first level help desk team can realistically handle over 50 percent of the calls, with great first level teams approaching 80 percent and even higher.
 The goal is for the first level team to handle the bulk of the calls and escalate the ones they can’t handle to the second level help desk team.